 Eagle-eyed Keeping Up With The Penguins readers may have noticed something a little funky about my reading list (and, if you haven’t, I’m hoping the title of this post will tip you off).
 The authorship of the list is 68% male, 82% straight (give or take the 14% that are unconfirmed), and an astounding 92% white.

 I am a very vocal champion of diversity in reading lists, diversity in awards season, diversity in publishing, and diversity in literature generally.
-I plan to discuss all of these issues in future on Keeping Up With The Penguins, but for now I need to answer the burning question: how the heck did I end up with a reading list so skewed?
+So, how the heck did I end up with a reading list so skewed?

 I’ll own my fuck-up: I stopped thinking critically about my sources.
 As I’ve mentioned elsewhere, my reading list in its current form is a jumbled-up combo plate of the Dymocks 101, the Guardian’s 100 Best Books Written in English, and a handful of recommendations from friends and family.
 Each of those sources is subject to their own biases, and I didn’t stop to consider that for even a second.
 D’oh!

 On the whole, the community is doing a good job (if a slow one) at reinterpreting the literary canon.
 Work by queer people, people of colour, women and authors outside the gender binary – it’s all starting to get a look-in.
 I had an opportunity to ride that tide with this project, and I missed it.

 So, what am I going to do about it?

 I honestly considered changing my Keeping Up With The Penguins reading list, paring it back and building it up again so that it more accurately represented the diversity of authorship to which I aspire.